mikeraab/docker001/Participant-Guide.md

 8. [Create Wordpress "stack"](../master/Participant-Guide.md#create-a-wordpress-stack)
 9. [Basics of Persistent storage](../master/Participant-Guide.md#basics-of-persistent-storage)
 10. Use Github and Docker Hub together to build an Image and Run the Container
-11. Demo ofContainer Cloud Service Showing Participant's Containers
+11. Demo of Oracle Container Cloud Service Showing Participant's Containers

 ### Requirements to Complete this HOL: